Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 $$\gamma^{(i)} = y^{(i)}((\frac{w}{\lvert\lvert w \rvert\rvert})^T x^{(i)} + b/\lvert\lvert w \rvert\rvert)$$

 If $\lvert\lvert w \rvert\rvert = 1$, the functional margin is equal to geometric margin.
 The geometric margin is invariant to rescaling of the parameteres.
-It means that if we scale w and b by 2, we will stll have the same geometric margin (not functional margin).
+It means that if we scale w and b by 2, we will still have the same geometric margin (not functional margin).
 Keep in mind that you have to scale both parameters by same scalar.
 The key idea is that we can get whatever functional margin we want but still have the same geometric margin.

 Similarily, the geometric margin for all samples is: